Velká Polom

 Velká Polom is a municipality and village in Ostrava-City District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,200 inhabitants.

 Geography

 Velká Polom is located about 7 km west of Ostrava.
 It lies in the Nízký Jeseník range.
 The highest point is the hill Šibenice at 371 m above sea level.

 History

 The first written mention of Polom is from 1288, when Weikhard of Polom was mentioned.
 He is considered the founder of both the village and the local water fortress.
 In around 1416, the village was renamed Velká Polom to distinguish from the nearby Pustá Polom.
 The most notable owners of the village were three families: the Donát family (1350–1486), the Pražma family (1530–1666), and the Wilczek family (1702–1918).

 Transport

-The I/11 road from Ostrava to Opava passes through the municipality.
+The I/11 road from Ostrava to Opava runs through the municipality.